JelteF/PyLaTeX/README.md

 ### Support

-This library is being developed for Python 3.3.
-It currently doesn't work for Python 2.7, but it's mostly syntax and import changes that break it for 2.7.
-It is also only tested on Linux, so it might not work on any different platforms.
+This library is being developed in and for Python 3.
+Because of a conversion script the current version also works in Python 2.7.
+For futere versions, no such promise will be made.
+Uncompatible Python 3 features will not be headed to keep supporting Python 2.7.

-I have no intention of testing on any different platforms or with different Python versions.
-I also don't have the intention to write fixes for platform or environment specific bugs, but pull requests that fix those are always welcome.
+The platform this library is developed for is Linux.
+I have no intention to write fixes or test for platform specific bugs.
+Pull requests that fix those are always welcome though.

 ### Copyright and License